TariqAHassan/alsek/docs/guided_tour.md

     Deferred mode is automatically cancelled by ``generate()`` prior to it returning.

+!!! note
+    The progenitor for a callback message is considered to be the root callback.

 !!! warning
     Each callback message's `previous_result` and `progenitor` fields will be set on the worker pool after successful execution of the previous message, and are not available prior to this.

-!!! warning
-    The progenitor for a callback message is considered to be the previous message, *not* the root callback.

 !!! danger
     While it is valid for a task with a trigger to have callbacks,